Ysunil016/mock_server/README.md

 <!-- Mock Server -->
 ## Mock Server

-### Reason for Existance
+### Reason for Existence

-1. Mock Server, that often updates itself with some live field.
+1. Mock Server, which often updates itself with some live field.
-2. Mock Server, that roll out faster, and can run on multiple ports, based on requirement.
+2. Mock Server, which rolls out faster, and can run on multiple ports, based on the requirement.
-3. Mock Server, that just need minimal configuration at one place.
+3. Mock Server, which just needs minimal configuration in one place.

 ### Offering from this Mock Server

-1. Well defined, config structure.
+1. Well-defined, config structure.
 2. Default, Service endpoint, that updates the mocking data.
-3. Upon successful update of mocks, server automatically restarts.
+3. Upon successful update of mocks, the server automatically restarts.
 4. Single, file configuration.
-5. Entire mocking sever start within few seconds.
+5. Entire mocking servers start within few seconds.
 6. Mocking supports for regex validation over API.

 ### Prerequisites